bencbartlett/creep-tasks/README.md

     /* (Spawning logic would go here) */ let upgraders = _.values(Game.creeps);
     for (let upgrader of upgraders) {
-        if (upgrader.isIdle) { // Obtain a new task if the creep is idle roleUpgrader.newTask(upgrader);
+        if (upgrader.isIdle) { // obtain a new task if the creep is idle roleUpgrader.newTask(upgrader);
         }
-        // Run the assigned task
+        upgrader.run(); // run the assigned task
-        upgrader.run();
     }
 };
 ```

 This repository contains simple [example bots](/examples) built using `creep-tasks` written in JavaScript and in TypeScript.
 You can see more complex `creep-tasks` [examples](https://github.com/bencbartlett/Overmind/tree/master/src/overlords/core) in the Overmind codebase.